Aruna Shanbaug case

-Aruna Ramchandra Shanbaug (1 June 1948 – 18 May 2015), was an Indian nurse who was at the centre of attention in a court case on euthanasia after spending over 41 years in a vegetative state as a result of sexual assault.
+Aruna Ramchandra Shanbaug (1 June 1948 — 18 May 2015) was an Indian nurse who was at the centre of attention in a court case on euthanasia after spending over 42 years in a vegetative state as a result of a sexual assault.

-In 1973, while working as a junior nurse at King Edward Memorial Hospital, Parel, Mumbai, Shanbaug was sexually assaulted by a ward boy, Sohanlal Bhartha Walmiki, and remained in a vegetative state following the assault.
-On 24 January 2011, after Shanbaug had been in this state for 37 years, the Supreme Court of India responded to a plea for euthanasia filed by journalist Pinki Virani, setting up a medical panel to examine her.
+In 1973, while working as a junior nurse at King Edward Memorial Hospital, Parel, Mumbai, Shanbaug was sexually assaulted by a hospital janitor, and remained in a vegetative state afterwards.
+On 24 January 2011, after Shanbaug had been in this state for 37 years, the Supreme Court of India responded to a plea for euthanasia filed by journalist-activist Pinki Virani, setting up a medical panel to examine her.
 The court rejected the petition on 7 March 2011.
 However, in its landmark opinion, it allowed passive euthanasia in India.

-Shanbaug died of pneumonia on 18 May 2015, after being in a persistent vegetative state for nearly 42 years.
+Shanbaug died of pneumonia on 18 May 2015 after being in a persistent vegetative state for nearly 42 years.

-Biography
+Background

+Aruna Shanbhaug

-Aruna Shanbaug was born in a Konkani Brahmin family 1948 in Haldipur, Uttar Kannada, Karnataka.
-She worked as a nurse at the King Edward Memorial Hospital (KEM) in Mumbai.
-At the time of the attack, she was engaged to a doctor employed at the same hospital.
+Aruna Ramachandra Shanbaug was born on 1 June 1948 to a Konkani-speaking Brahmin Saraswat Gowd Brahmin family in Haldipur, Karnataka.
+She was the eighth among six brothers and three sisters.
+Her father died when she was 10, after which her brothers Balakrishna and Govinda moved to Mumbai to work at Kamala Mills.

+Back in the 1960s, it was't common for girls to enroll in the co-education Rural Education Society (RES) in Haldipur after finishing primary schooling where girls and boys studied separately.
+Shanbaug was one of the 14 girls in a class of 54 students, and the only one out of all her siblings to complete higher education.
+She borrowed books from seniors at school when she could not afford to buy them.

+Shanbaug moved to Mumbai in 1966 with her aunt's son to pursue nursing; she was 17 at the time.
+She joined King Edward Memorial (KEM) Hospital as a staff nurse after three-and-a-half years, and lived at the nursing hostel, across the road, for several years.

+In the months leading to the attack, Shanbaug informed her family that she wanted their support in marrying Dr. Pratap Desai, a neurosurgeon pursuing his MD at KEM.
+In response, the family voiced their disapproval as Desai did not belong to the same community as the Shanbaugs.
+During this time, Shanbaug moved to her sister Shanta's house in Worli to save money for her marriage, and for Desai to start a dispensary of his own.

+Shanbaug was in-charge of KEM's Cardiovascular Thoracic Centre, which had an experimental cardiovascular dog surgery laboratory where Sohanlal Valmiki worked as a janitor.
+She had reported him twice for stealing and not tending to his responsibilities.
+She allegedly "threatened" to report him a third time a few days before the attack.